python-tap/tappy/docs/index.rst

 ============================

-tappy provides tools for working with the Test Anything Protocol (TAP) in Python. tappy generates TAP output from your ``unittest`` test cases.
+tappy provides tools for working with the Test Anything Protocol (TAP) in Python.

+tappy generates TAP output from your ``unittest`` test cases.
 You can use the TAP output files with a tool like the `Jenkins TAP plugin
 <https://wiki.jenkins-ci.org/display/JENKINS/TAP+Plugin>`_ or any other TAP
 consumer.

+tappy also provides a ``tappy`` command line tool as a TAP consumer.
+This tool can read TAP files and display the results like a normal Python test runner.
+The other TAP consumers are Python APIs for programmatic access to TAP files.

 For the curious: tappy sounds like "happy."